DannyNemer/dantil/README.md

 ### <a id="dantil-assertEqual"></a>`dantil.assertEqual(value, other, [message])`
 <a href="#dantil-assertEqual">#</a> [&#x24C8;](https://github.com/DannyNemer/dantil/blob/master/dantil.js#L946 "View in source") [&#x24C9;][1]

 Tests shallow, coercive equality with the equal comparison operator (`==`).
-Prints an error and the file path and line number if the test fails, unlike Node's `assert.equal()` which throws an error.
+Prints an error message and the file path and line number if the test fails, unlike Node's `assert.equal()` which throws an exception.

 #### Arguments
 1. `value` *(&#42;)*: The value to compare.